 - You are familiar with Heroku basics, have a Heroku account, and have access to Heroku CLI

 - You have set up your AWS account with Qovery

 Step 1: Create your Dockerfile or use Buildpacks

-To build and run your application coming from Heroku, you can either use Buildpacks or create a Dockerfile.
-Both options build a container image runnable by a container engine (E.g. Docker).
+To build and run your application from Heroku, you can either use Buildpacks or create a Dockerfile.
+Both options build a container image runnable by a container engine (E.g., Docker).

 Qovery runs containers on Kubernetes.
 Buildpacks automatically detect the language and the framework your application is using.
-Buildpacks builds and runs your app.
+Buildpacks build and run your app.
 Here is the list of supported languages and frameworks.
-However, Qovery Buildpacks does not support Procfile with multiple commands at the moment or customs Buildpacks, so if you want to keep the complete control of everything, we recommend creating a Dockfile, and if you’re not sure where to start, here is a great tutorial to create a Dockerfile.
+However, Qovery Buildpacks does not support Procfile with multiple commands at the moment or customs Buildpacks, so if you want to keep complete control of everything, we recommend creating a Dockfile, and if you’re not sure where to start, here is a great tutorial to create a Dockerfile.

 Step 2: Create resources on Qovery

 After successfully creating your Dockerfile or using Buildpacks, it’s time to create resources on Qovery.
 You will want to create an application, then possibly a Database, and it starts in the Qovery Console.
 If you are new to Qovery, we advise you to watch this tutorial on “how to deploy your first app” or this one on “how to create a database”. ⚠️ Once your application is created, it won’t be deployed just yet!
 Before deploying it, you can configure the CPU, Memory, and Environment Variables... before deploying it.
 If you want to deploy it before finishing the configuration, you can click on "Actions" > "Deploy".

 After creating resources on Qovery, it’s time to configure Environment Variables and Secrets!